 3. Montage-Entourage; or The Politics of the Seam

 Part 3: Mosaïque and the Appearance of Reality

 5. Fluctuations of Attention

 6. The Strangeness of Depth

 Michael Young is an Assistant Professor at The Cooper Union.
-He has taught design studios and seminars at Yale University, Princeton University, Columbia University, SCI-Arc, and Cornell.
+He has taught design studios and seminars at Yale University, Princeton University, Columbia University, and SCI-Arc.
 He has published numerous articles in academic journals and publications including the book The Estranged Object, published by the Graham Foundation in 2015.
 Michael was the recipient of the 2019–2020 Rome Prize in Architecture from the American Academy in Rome.
 He is also a founding partner of the architectural design practice Young & Ayata.